BarbWire-1/js-particles-factory/readme.md

 ```
 ### Builtin config with default-settings
 Whether you pass your own config-Object or only pass some changes in an object to the constructor, the defaults get merged with your arguments.<br>
-To create and download your own config please viist the interactive version here:

 ```js